theprantadutta/tiny_state/README.md

 ### `delete`

-The `delete` method removes a state from the store.
+Removes a state from the store.

 ```dart
 tinyState.delete('counter');